Kaidame-NA/CSF-Cache-Simulator/README.txt

 Explanation:
-    In this experiement we used a 1024 KB cache for the experiment.
+    In this experiement we used a 1024 B cache.
     First we went through numerous differnt cache sizes (sets/blocks/associativity) to find the most effective size.

     example test runs: